isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-drm-content-security/c-psdk-ios-3.3-apple-fairplay-tvsdk.md

 1. Format the request.
 1. Provide the necessary information to the server, so that the server can decide whether the request should be permitted.

-For example, if you are using Adobe’s Primetime Cloud DRM powered by ExpressPlay, your Resource Loader sends the request to:
+For example, if you are using Adobe's Primetime Cloud DRM powered by ExpressPlay, your Resource Loader sends the request to:

 ```
 https://fp-gen.service.expressplay.com